payalpatra/DSA-ProblemSolving/Readme.md

 - Find the middle of Linked List
 - Merge two sorted Linked List
 - Remove N-th node from the back of LinkedList
+- Delete a given node when a node is given
+- Add two Numbers